 - This should make the remaining boxes blank so your children can practice writing their name all on their own.

 Since this is an editable template, I have also used this to have my students practice tracing numbers, sight words, letters in the alphabet, sentences, cursive and much more.
-The options are endless so have fun with this one!
+The options for early writing skills are endless so have fun with this one!

 Over the years I’ve created tons of ways to incorporate name handwriting practice into my back to school plans.
 One of my favorites is my editable name book printables.

-These pages include great ideas for name writing practice in a hands on way by using PlayDoh, rainbow writing, building with stickers, tracing, and much more.
+These name practice mats include fun ideas for name writing practice in a hands on way by using PlayDough, rainbow writing, building with stickers, tracing, and much more.
+Easy name activities like these help kids practice proper letter formation during independent work and morning work.

 Excellent ideas!